Renormalization, Decoupling and the Hierarchy Problem: Renormalization using counterterms

-To remove the divergence, we impose a renormalization condition that the mass used in the propagator remains the same, to ${\cal O}(p^2-m^2)$.
-That is, the quantum correction to the propagator should be \be \left[ \tilde \Sigma(p^2) + 6 p^2 \delta_{Z} - 6\delta_{m}\right]_{p^2=m^2} = 0, \ee to all orders of perturbation.
-We are free to choose expansion parameters and their reference points.
-From dimensional analysis, the self-energy $\tilde \Sigma(p^2)$ is quadratic polynomial in $\sqrt{p^2}$.
-The constant $\delta_{m}$ is always chosen to keep the total mass at the specific value at $p^2=m^2$ unchanged.
+From dimensional analysis, the self-energy $\tilde \Sigma(p^2)$ is a quadratic polynomial in $\sqrt{p^2}$.
+The constant $\delta_{m}$ is chosen to keep the total mass at the specific value at $p^2=m^2$ unchanged.
 At the same time, it takes away the quadratic divergence in $\tilde \Sigma(p^2)$.
 Our theory has parity symmetry, so there is no linear term for $p$.
 The constant $\delta_Z$ absorbs the logarithmic divergence in the coefficient of $p^2$ in $\tilde \Sigma(p^2)$.